ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

   socket to the requested target.

 Unlike TCP, UDP is connection-less.
 The UDP proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
-Therefore it needs to respond to the request without waiting for a packet from the target.
+Therefore, it needs to respond to the request without waiting for a packet from the target.
 However, if the target_host is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
 If errors occur during this process, the UDP proxy